tqgminh/absa_lm/README.md

 | Soft-voting | 92.29/85.61 | 89.35/75.48 |
 | Weighted Averaging | 92.39/85.91 | 89.35/75.48 |
 | Blending | 92.70/86.46 | 89.75/75.03 |

+Note: The first value is accuracy and the second value is macro-F1 score.

 # Acknowledgement